CookiePie1/CookiePie1.github.io/README.md

 Our project for HackSB 2019.

-Website for the SBHS Science Olympiad Team
+Website for the SBHS Science Olympiad Team.
+Created by Jinay Shah and John Yang.